Desperado (film): Music

-The film's score is written and performed by the Los Angeles rock band, Los Lobos, performing Chicano rock and traditional Ranchera music.
+The film's score is written and performed by the Los Angeles rock band Los Lobos, performing Chicano rock and traditional ranchera music.
 Their performance of "Mariachi Suite" won the Grammy Award for Best Pop Instrumental Performance at the 1995 Grammy Awards.
 Other artists on the soundtrack album include Dire Straits, Link Wray, Latin Playboys, and Carlos Santana.
 Musician Tito Larriva has a small role in the film, and his band, Tito & Tarantula, contributed to the soundtrack as well.

+American figure skater Nathan Chen used "Canción del Mariachi" as the music for his 2020-21 skating season short program, skating in a costume that closely resembled Banderas' black pants and white shirt in the film.

 Reception

 Critical reception

-On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 48 critics, with an average rating of 6.5/10, The sites consensus reads, "Desperado contains almost too much action and too little story to sustain interest, but Antonio Banderas proves a charismatic lead in Robert Rodriguez's inventive extravaganza."
-On Metacritic it has a score of 55 out of 100, based on reviews from 18 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 55 critics, with an average rating of 6.5/10, The site's consensus reads, "Desperado contains almost too much action and too little of a story to sustain interest, but Antonio Banderas proves a charismatic lead in Robert Rodriguez's inventive extravaganza."
+On Metacritic it has a score of 55 out of 100, based on reviews from 18 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Todd McCarthy of Variety wrote that the film "could scarcely be more dazzling on a purely visual level, but it's mortally anemic in the story, character and thematic departments."
 Owen Gleiberman of Entertainment Weekly rated the film "B" and praised the action sequences despite the lack of characterization.
 Janet Maslin of The New York Times wrote, "Overdependence on violence also marginalizes Desperado as a gun-slinging novelty item, instead of the broader effort toward which this talented young director might have aspired."

 Roger Ebert of The Chicago Sun-Times rated it 2 out of 4 stars and wrote, "What happens looks terrific.
 Now if he can harness that technical facility to a screenplay that's more story than setup, he might really have something."
 Desson Howe of The Washington Post wrote, "the commercial transition has been remarkably successful.
 This is primarily thanks to Rodriguez, who not only retains the original movie's kinetic flair, but takes it further."
 Bob McCabe of Empire rated it 4 out of 5 stars and wrote, "It's big, it's daft, but Desperado is confident and hugely entertaining filmmaking."
-Heidi Strom of the Daily Press wrote, "A pure adrenaline rush from start to finish, "Desperado" will shock, amuse, thrill and disgust – but never disappoint."
+Heidi Strom of the Daily Press wrote, "A pure adrenaline rush from start to finish, Desperado will shock, amuse, thrill and disgust – but never disappoint."